How Much Do Agencies Charge for Social Media Management in 2022?

 Use this Social Media Report Template and save countless hours each month!
 Try AgencyAnalytics free for 14 days!

-Not worrying about creating your client reports each time allows your marketing team to do other higher-level tasks that will bring success to your clients.
+Not worrying about creating your client reports each time allows your social media manager to do other higher-level tasks that will bring success to your clients.
 With automated reporting, you have the exact data to keep a proven track record to onboard new clients with confidence.
 Upsell your existing clients with new value propositions by gaining their trust and positioning their ROI at the forefront.

 Summary: How Much to Charge for Social Media Management?

 Marketing agencies should be dedicating at least part of their clients’ marketing strategies towards social media management – or expanding their efforts.
-If you’re trying to upsell clients on more social media services, or onboarding new clients altogether, you’ll need to consider the industry standards in 2022 and how much your agency should charge for social media.
+If you’re trying to upsell clients on more social media services or onboarding new clients altogether, you’ll need to consider the industry standards and how much your agency should charge for social media.

 There is no one size fits all answer to the question: “How much should an agency charge for social media management?”
-As a marketing agency, you need to take many factors into account when choosing the right pricing plan, leaving your clients feeling like they’re getting their money’s worth without underselling your skills.
+As a marketing agency, how much your social media managers charge must consider many factors.
+Your clients should feel like they're getting their money’s worth, and your agency shouldn't undersell its skills.

 Social media is a beast with many heads, and each needs to be tackled differently.
 Not to mention, every client has different needs, goals, and budgets.
 Creating an adaptable framework for social media management pricing helps you onboard new clients and scale your agency.
 Backing up your work by clearly communicating your clients’ performance-based metrics helps you retain them.